jbaik1/jbaik1.github.io/content/publication/huang-2024-causalgraphodecontinuous/index.md

 - Yizhou Sun
 - Quanquan Gu
 - Wei Wang
+date: '2024-01-01'
+publishDate: '2024-12-06T22:54:12.461553Z'
+publication: "*Proceedings of the ACM on Web Conference 2024*"
+publication_types:
+- manuscript
-abstract: Real-world multi-agent systems are often dynamic and continuous, where the agents co-evolve and undergo changes in their trajecto- ries and interactions over time.
+abstract: "Real-world multi-agent systems are often dynamic and continuous, where the agents co-evolve and undergo changes in their trajecto- ries and interactions over time.
 For example, the COVID-19 trans- mission in the U.S. can be viewed as a multi-agent system, where states act as agents and daily population movements between them are interactions.
 Estimating the counterfactual outcomes in such systems enables accurate future predictions and effective decision- making, such as formulating COVID-19 policies.
 However, existing methods fail to model the continuous dynamic effects of treatments on the outcome, especially when multiple treatments (e.g., "stay- at-home" and "get-vaccine" policies) are applied simultaneously.
   To tackle this challenge, we propose Causal Graph Ordinary Dif- ferential Equations (CAG-ODE), a novel model that captures the continuous interaction among agents using a Graph Neural Net- work (GNN) as the ODE function.
 The key innovation of our model is to learn time-dependent representations of treatments and incor- porate them into the ODE function, enabling precise predictions of potential outcomes.
 To mitigate confounding bias, we further propose two domain adversarial learning-based objectives, which enable our model to learn balanced continuous representations that are not affected by treatments or interference.
-Experiments on two datasets (i.e., COVID-19 and tumor growth) demonstrate the superior performance of our proposed model.
+Experiments on two datasets (i.e., COVID-19 and tumor growth) demonstrate the superior performance of our proposed model."
-date: '2024-01-01'
-publishDate: '2024-12-06T22:54:12.461553Z'
-publication: "*Proceedings of the ACM on Web Conference 2024*"
-publication_types:
-- manuscript
 links:
 - name: arXiv
   url: https://arxiv.org/abs/2403.00178